 If Proposal 5 is adopted, the underlined text in Article 5, Section 5.1 (other than the last sentence in such Section) will be added to and the text that is lined through will be deleted from the Third Amended and Restated Certificate of Incorporation ("Restated Certificate").
 If Proposal 6 is adopted, the underlined text in Article 9, Section 9.2 will be added to the Restated Certificate and the title of Article 9 will be revised accordingly.
 If Proposal 7 is adopted, the underlined text in Article 9, Section 9.3 will be added to the Restated Certificate and the title of Article 9 will be revised accordingly.
-If Proposal 8 is adopted, the underlined text in the last sentence of Article 5, Section 5.1 will be added to and the Restated Certificate and the text that is lined through will be deleted.
+If Proposal 7 is adopted, the underlined text in Article 9, Section 9.3 will be added to the Restated Certificate and the title of Article 5, Section 5.1 will be added to and the Restated Certificate and the text that is lined through will be deleted.
 Additionally, for consistency purposes, the term "shareholders" rather than "stockholders" will be used throughout the Restated Certificate.